 Preheat the oven to 450°.

-Roll dough into a 12-inch circle about ¼ inch thick on a lightly floured surface.
-Move dough to a lightly oiled pizza pan and crimp edges to form a rim.
-Prick dough all over surface with a fork and lightly oil with olive oil.
+Prick the dough all over the surface with a fork and lightly oil it with olive oil.
 Bake for 5-10 minutes or until dough is “set” but not cooked through.
 Remove from oven.

 Bake for 10-15 minutes or until cheese is golden and bubbly.